 Getting rid of them is incredibly difficult and can be quite dangerous and requires pest control.
 The best course of action is to call an experienced pest management professional who can expertly identify their nest and exterminate them before they cause any kind of harm to you, your property and the family.

-How To Know If You Have A Yellow Jacket Nest On Your Property
+How to Know if You Have A Yellow Jacket Nest on Your Property

 As is the case with most pest infestations, understanding exactly what it is you are dealing with is a good way to get started on the path to eradicating them.
 Have no doubt, getting rid of any yellow jacket nest will require pest control with some level of skill and expertise.
 The first thing you need to know with yellow jacket control is that, although a single yellow jacket sting may be a little irritating, it is not exactly dangerous to humans.

 But, as we mentioned earlier, as soon as you see one yellow jacket, there is a good chance that an infestation is in the works.
-Multiple stings from these insects may pause some danger to people with bee sting allergies.
+Multiple stings from these insects may cause some danger to people with bee sting allergies.
 That being said, going after a yellow jacket nest is by far one of the most dangerous ‘pest extermination’ exercises on which you could embark.

 The worker yellow jackets around the nest will undoubtedly swarm and sting any intruder multiple times.
-Having this much venom injected into you is not only very painful but can also be dangerous to your health.
+Having this much venom injected in you is not only very painful but can also be dangerous to your health.
 Although yellow jackets prefer sugary food, as well as nectar from flowers, they have an adaptable palette that can include meat, garbage, and a whole list of picnic foods.
 For that reason, they tend to get attracted to human habitation because they can find sustenance from what we eat and throw away.

 Where Can You Find Yellow Jacket Nests?

 Yellow jackets often set up several colonies when they invade.
-They look for dark and secluded areas, such as the foundation of your home, the walls, logs, or any other location that may provide them with shelter.
+They look for dark and secluded areas, such as the foundation of your home, walls, logs, or any other location that may provide them with shelter.
 They even make successful ground nests.
 As this tweet illustrates, they can even be nesting in your attic right above your head:

 Heard a loud purring in my room, thought there was a raccoon in the attic…nope.
 200 yellow jackets built a nest 20ft from my head